SupunGurusinghe/SinlinguaDocumentation/README.md

+# සිංLingua: Sinhala Language Data Processing Library

+**සිංLingua** is a Python library designed for Sinhala language data processing tasks.
+This library provides various components to assist in Sinhala language processing, including audio to text conversion, grammar conversion, Singlish to Sinhala text conversion, data cleaning and preprocessing, and Sinhala summarization.
+In this README, we will focus on the Singlish to Sinhala text conversion component.

 # Contributing

 Contributions to improve and expand සිංLingua are welcome!
 Feel free to submit issues or pull requests on the [GitHub repository](https://github.com/SupunGurusinghe/SinlinguaDocumentation).